fruteroclub/sanwis-solana-hackathon/README.md

 #  Sanwis
-La industria restaurantera se recupera de los estragos del COVID-19.
-Es necesario que haya alternativas rápidas, confiables y libres de comisiones para que más gente pueda aprovechar los beneficios de blockchain.
+The restaurant industry is recovering from the ravages of COVID-19.
+There needs to be fast, reliable, and fee-free alternatives so that more people can reap the benefits of blockchain.
-Sube tu menú en Excel y empieza a cobrar en dólares (USDC).
+Upload your menu in Excel and start charging in dollars (USDC).
 Powered by Solana Pay.
+Now you can cashout in Mexico using DECAF wallet.

 <p align="center">
     <br>